Joachim Rücker: President of the United Nations Human Rights Council, 2015

-In January 2015, Rücker was appointed the President of the United Nations Human Rights Council.
+In January 2015, Rücker was appointed the president of the United Nations Human Rights Council.
 He was the first German diplomat to be elected to the position.

-On July 3, 2015, Rücker over-ruled the election of Katrin Nyman-Metcalf, the Estonian candidate ranked first by a "consultative group" of five ambassadors – from Poland, Chile, Greece, Algeria and chaired by Saudi Arabia – for the office of the United Nation's first special rapporteur on digital privacy after activist groups said she would not be a strong enough critic of U.S. surveillance.
+On July 3, 2015, Rücker over-ruled the election of Katrin Nyman-Metcalf, the Estonian candidate ranked first by a "consultative group" of five ambassadors – from Poland, Chile, Greece, Algeria and chaired by Saudi Arabia – for the office of the United Nations' first special rapporteur on digital privacy after activist groups said she would not be a strong enough critic of U.S. surveillance.
 Instead, he proposed the second-ranked candidate instead, Joseph Cannataci of Malta.
 Germany and Brazil, whose governments were targets of U.S. surveillance, were the original initiators of the investigator post, approved unanimously by the 47 Council members in March 2015.